-Ph.D. students who fulfill the following requirements will be awarded a Non-Thesis Master's degree in Chemistry if the students apply.
+Ph.D. students who fulfill the following requirements will be awarded a Non-Thesis Master's degree in Chemistry, if the student applies and wishes to continue to finish the doctorate degree.

-- A minimum of 36 credit hours, including at least 18 hours of approved graduate level lecture courses and two hours of seminar with a GPA of 3.00 or better.
+- 1. A minimum of 36 credit hours, including at least 18 hours of approved graduate level lecture courses and two hours of seminar with a GPA of 3.00 or better.
 The graduate lecture courses should include at least three of the five core courses: Advanced Analytical Chemistry, Advanced Inorganic Chemistry, Biochemistry, Quantum Chemistry, and Physical Organic Chemistry. - 2.
-Pass the Graduate Area Comprehensive Examination in three areas. - Pass an oral defense covering the student's research before a committee of four faculty members.
+Pass the Graduate Area Comprehensive Examination. - 3.
+Pass an oral defense covering the student's research before a committee of four faculty members.
+The quality of research should be at or above the level of a MS thesis.